-Roofing including roof space being from a 3m ladder within the property.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber clad in original welsh slate.
-There is a timber framed double glazed roof light serving the attic room on the rear roof pitch.
-The attic room is built within the bulk of the roof space.
-There are small eaves spaces to front and rear of the attic room.
-There is approximately 200mm fiberglass insulation quilt between the ceiling joists over the first floor accommodation.
-There is a galvanized steel cold water tank and a PVC header tank within the eaves spaces.
-The tanks are no longer in use.
-There is an access hatch in the attic room ceiling leading into the apex roof space.
-There is no insulation to the apex roof space.
-The gable walls are in brick work within the roof spaces.
+The roof is of pitched timber clad in original clay rosemary tiles.
+There is an access hatch in the landing ceiling leading into the roof space.
+There is approximately 50mm thickness blown mineral fibre insulation between the ceiling joists.
+The gable walls are in brickwork within the roof space.
+The cold water storage tank is positioned within the roof space.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The roof drains to cast iron gutters and pipes.
+The roof drains to cast iron gutters and pipes plus there is a shared valley gutter at the front mutual gable.
+This valley gutter was not seen.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are approximately 300mm thick and are of traditional cavity brickwork.
-The front elevation has a painted cast stone finish.
-The rear elevation has a rendered and pebble dash external finish.
-Internally, the main walls are hard plastered.
+The main walls are approximately 300mm thick and are of traditional cavity brick/block work, generally roughcast externally and hard plastered internally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are replacement PVC framed double glazed units with mixed side hung, hopper and fixed panels.
-The front and rear entrance doors are replacement PVC frame units with double glazed inserts.
+The windows are replacement PVC framed double glazed units, generally with tilt opening panels and some fixed panels.
+The front and rear external doors are replacement PVC framed slatted double glazed panel units.

 External decorations Visually inspected.
-External cast iron work and joiner work is painted where appropriate.
-The front elevation has a paint finish.
+External cast iron work and joiner work are painted where appropriate. арргорпате.
 Conservatories / porches None.
-TYONG.
 Communal areas None.
 Garages and permanent outbuildings None.
-The garden boundaries are open to the front with privet hedging or open boundaries at the side and timber fencing to the rear.
-Part of the rearmost boundary is delineated by a neighbour's garage.
 Outside areas and boundaries Visually inspected.
-The rear garden has also been hard surfaced.
+The property has garden ground to front/north plus there is a driveway and a parking yard for several cars to the side plus there is a further area of south facing garden ground to the rear.
+The front garden is bounded by a low brick retaining wall and privet hedging.
+There is a shared pedestrian access path and steps from the pavement leading up towards the front door.
+The rear garden and the side of the driveway are bounded by timber post and board fencing.
 Ceilings Visually inspected from floor level.
-Ceilings are of plaster or plasterboard.
-Internal walls Visually inspected from floor level.
+Ceilings are board lined.
+Luta marata a la Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are generally of hard plastered blockwork or similar.
-There is the odd plasterboard lined stud frame partition as well.
+Internal partitions are of hard plastered brick.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Floors are of suspended timber.
-The property was fully furnished and had firmly fitted floor coverings throughout at the time of visit.
+The ground floor is of solid construction.
+The intermediate floor is of suspended timber.
+There were firmly fitted floor coverings throughout the property at the time of visit.
+There is no accessible sub floor space.